maxg95/persha/README.md

 ## Overview

 This README provides information about the Persha website, a Go-based backend serving as the foundation for a web service related to restaurant business.
 The application is designed to handle requests, insert data into a PostgreSQL database, send emails using SMTP, and is optimized for SEO.
-Additionally, it is secured with Let's Encrypt HTTPS and operates under the domain [https://persha.lutsk.ua](https://persha.lutsk.ua).
+Additionally, it is secured with Let's Encrypt HTTPS, redirects HTTP to HTTPS on server side and operates under the domain [https://persha.lutsk.ua](https://persha.lutsk.ua).

 ## Features